ankane/shorts/Data-Science-for-Software-Engineers.md

 **This is a short guide to learning R.**

 It’s quick and everything is completely free.
-Follow the order for a smoother ride.
+Follow in order for a smoother ride.

 ### Setup

 Download [R](https://cran.rstudio.com/) and [RStudio (Desktop version)](https://www.rstudio.com/products/RStudio/).

 ### Getting Started

+Get a [quick overview](https://www.coursera.org/learn/data-science-course) of data science.

 Complete [Try R](http://tryr.codeschool.com).
 Then read about [data structures](http://adv-r.had.co.nz/Data-structures.html) and [subsetting](http://adv-r.had.co.nz/Subsetting.html).
 The `str()` command will be a favorite as you learn.